 Climate change is already claiming thousands of lives every year and impacting the health of millions of the world’s most vulnerable people.
-In 2015, the Lancet Commission on Health and Climate Change warned that climate change threatened to undo the last half century of gains in global health and development.
+In 2015, the Lancet Commission on Health and Climate Change warned that climate change could undo the last half century of gains in global health and development.
 Those who have contributed least to the problem are suffering most from its impacts – making it one of the greatest injustices of our time.
-The fossil fuel industry is probably the greatest obstacle to climate progress.
-In the face of such a huge and powerful foe it’s easy to feel despairing, even helpless.
-But health institutions can play a key role in breaking this industry’s power and creating the space for the urgent action we need.
+The fossil fuel industry is one of the biggest obstacles to climate progress.
+In the face of such a huge and powerful foe, it’s easy to feel despairing, even helpless.
+But the healthcare community can play a key role in breaking this industry’s power and creating the space for the urgent action we need.
 If you’d like to get involved, why not come along to our Fossil Free Health event on 1st July?

 The fossil fuel industry is blocking action on climate change

 We’ve known about climate change for decades.
 We also know that climate change is largely irreversible on human time scales – making action on this issue increasingly urgent and very time sensitive.
 Why then, have we taken so long to act?
 It’s a complicated issue, but one of the most important obstacles to climate progress is the fossil fuel industry.
 Over many decades, this industry has used all the tools at its disposal, and massive amounts of money, to ensure that climate progress has been as slow and as insignificant as possible.
 It has orchestrated intense lobbying campaigns to block governments’ action on climate and ensure that the status quo on fossil fuel consumption is maintained.

 Many of the big fossil fuel companies claim to support the Paris Climate Agreement.
 However, behind the scenes they continue to obstruct and frustrate the global shift away from fossil fuels.
 Exxon Mobil and Royal Dutch Shell spend approximately $50 million lobbying against climate action annually, while simultaneously voicing support for climate action.